 Klondike bars are a very dangerous thing.
 Whatever gene you have to be born with to control yourself around them is one that I do not have.
 I thought that the store-bought ones were tempting enough until I made homemade red velvet Klondike bars.
 Now I know what true temptation is.

 You can, of course, substitute any ice cream flavor you like.
 Red velvet ice cream was only available here for a limited time, so I had to grab it while I could.
 For a simpler but just as crazy good treat, try my homemade mini ice cream sandwiches.
-If you love red velvet as much as Anita does, my red velvet ice cream cone cupcakes are delicious too!
+If you love red velvet as much as my wife does, my red velvet ice cream cone cupcakes are delicious too!

 Also try my frozen yogurt dots.

 - Add ice cream to an 8″ x 8″ baking dish lined with parchment paper.
 Add enough so that the ice cream is 1/2″ – 1″ thick.
 Spread out evenly using a spatula.

 - Freeze for at least 6 hours or until the ice cream is completely refrozen.

 - Turn pan upside down to remove the ice cream.
 Cut into 4-6 equal-sized squares.
 Return the squares to the freezer to re-freeze.

 - Place coconut oil and chocolate chips into a double boiler over medium heat and and melt, stirring often.

 - Remove chocolate from heat and let cool to room temperature.
 Do not rush this step.

 - Working quickly, take ice cream squares from freezer and dip into the chocolate.